Blog Layout

 Stay: Tall Timbers Hotel Motel, Smithton

-DAY 17 - SMITHTON to DEVONPORT (BLD)
+DAY 17 - SMITHTON to DEVONPORT - SPIRIT OF TASMANIA (BLD)

 Saturday 29th March: This morning we depart Smithton for a visit and morning tea at the Emu Valley Rhododendron Gardens, known internationally for its unique design.
-Following the coast, just outside of Devonport is House Anvers Chocolate Factory, where we will enjoy a tour and lunchThe “House of Anvers” is a real chocolate sensation.
-We head back into Devonport for a visit to the Bass Strait Maritime Centre.
+Following the coast, just outside of Devonport is Anvers Chocolate Factory, where we will enjoy a tour and lunch.
+The “House of Anvers” is a real chocolate sensation.
+Located in the property formerly known as “Wyndarra Lodge” – a stylish 1931 Californian Bungalow which is set on 1.12 hectares of gardens with mature trees and plants from all over the world.
+Head back into Devonport for a visit to the Bass Strait Maritime Centre.
 Wander through the many exhibitions exploring this notorious stretch of water.
-This evening we board the Spirit of Tasmania for our overnight sailing back to Geelong.
+This evening board the Spirit of Tasmania for our overnight sailing back to Geelong.

 Stay: Spirit of Tasmania